the1lab/1lab/src/1Lab/Univalence/SIP.lagda.md

 ## The principle

 The **structure identity principle** says that, if `S` is a `univalent structure`{.Agda ident=isUnivalent}, then the path space of `Σ S` is equivalent to the space of S-homomorphic equivalences of types.
-Again using groups as a grounding example: equality of groups is group isomorphism.
+Again using groups as a grounding example: identification of groups is group isomorphism.

 ```agda
 SIP : {σ : Structure ℓ S} → isUnivalent σ → {X Y : Σ S} → (X ≃[ σ ] Y) ≃ (X ≡ Y)